bayko/codebuild-github-ci/README.md

 # Github - CodeBuild - CI Pipeline

 This CloudFormation template will launch a continuous integration pipeline for Github using AWS Codebuild.
-- New or Updated pull request webhooks trigger a status update and source download to s3
-- Codebuild is run using source version detected in s3
-- Build status and log URL is reported back to Github on completion
+- New/Updated pull request webhooks from Github hit the API endpoint in AWS
+- Github status is changed to pending if its a new or updated pull request, a Lambda is triggered to download the Github source to S3 bucket
+- A CloudWatch rule detects the .zip download in S3 and triggers another Lambda to start Codebuild process using source
+- Another CloudWatch rule detects Codebuild status on completion, and triggers a final Lambda to report back Github status with an included link to the build log.

 ## Architectural Overview
 ![alt text](/images/overview.png)